AnnMarieW/dash-bootstrap-templates/README.md

 In Dash Labs V0.4.0, there was a cool feature where Bootstrap themed figure templates were created "on the fly".
 This was a part of the layout templates project that is no longer being developed.

-Even though these cool Bootstrap themed figure templates will not be included in Dash, the `dash-bootstrap-templates` them available to you.
+Even though these Bootstrap themed figure templates will not be included in Dash, the `dash-bootstrap-templates` makes them available to you.
 The figure templates are created using the Dash Labs' algorithms and saved in json format.
 When you use `load_figure_template()` in your app, it loads the json file, adds it to `plotly.io` and sets it as the default figure template for an app.
 See more information about  Plotly figure templates [here](https://plotly.com/python/templates/).